 General DCCKI Eligible Subscriber Obligations

-DCCKI Authorised Subscribers that are DCCKI Eligible Subscribers in respect of DCCKI Infrastructure Certificates as set out in the DCCKI CP may submit DCCKI Certificate Signing Requests in accordance with the procedures set out in this DCCKI RAPP, the DCCKI Interface Design Specifications and the DCCKI Code of Connection.
+DCCKI Authorised Subscribers that are DCCKI Eligible Subscribers in respect of DCCKI Infrastructure Certificates as set out in the DCCKI CP may submit DCCKI Certificate Signing Requests in accordance with the procedures set out in this DCCKI RAPP, the DCCKI Interface Design Specification and the DCCKI Code of Connection.

 In the case of DCCKI Infrastructure Certificates, a DCCKI Eligible Subscriber may only request Issuance via submission of a DCCKI Certificate Signing Request and where that DCCKI Eligible Subscriber is a SMKI Subscriber in relation to an Organisation Certificate in accordance with section 5.6 of this DCCKI RAPP.